Hermes Amāra Foundation

 Explore Rob's Talks

 As part of its custodial remit HAF provides a 'safe harbour' for Rob's entire body of work.
-All of his many hundreds of recorded audio talks are available and searchable on this site, along with online video seminars, interviews and podcasts.
-The numerous Guided Meditations offered by Rob are grouped together on the talks page as a support for practice.
+All of his many hundreds of recorded audio talks are available and searchable on this site, along with online video seminars, interviews and podcasts, many of which are not published anywhere else.
+All of the Guided Meditations offered by Rob are grouped together on the talks page as a support for practice.